fabiyoung/primeiro-desafio-dio-github/README.md

-# Repository for the Git/GitHub challenge
+# Repository for the Git/GitHub challenge | Digital Innovation One

-First challenge of DIO Full Stack course
+This repository contains notes from Git/Gihub module and includes basic commands to use in Git/GitHub